Super Punch-Out!! (1984 video game): Development

 The game was developed by Nintendo R&D3, with development led by Genyo Takeda.
 Shigeru Miyamoto, due to his increasing responsibilities with the Famicom, had a smaller role for the sequel, aiding artists with their concept images.
 Takeda held brainstorming sessions with R&D3 on how to improve on Punch-Out, but initially had difficulties coming up with ideas within the rules of boxing.
 Takeda said they "did everything we could do with boxing," so the "only thing we could do was to include illegal moves, and that's why we made it so anything goes and had characters who would kick or were like martial artists, and that became Super Punch-Out!!"

 Reception

 In Japan, Game Machine listed Super Punch-Out!! on their November 15, 1984 issue as being the third most-successful upright arcade unit of the month.

 In the United States, the U.S. National Video Game Team selected Super Punch-Out as the best game at the AMOA Expo show in October 1984, and as one of the six games to be played in the 1985 national video games competition.
 Team member Phil Britt said the "inclusion of world records and the increased difficulty make it more" playable.

+Reviewing the Arcade Archives re-release, Chris Scullion of Nintendo Life gave the game a 7/10 score, praising its visuals and improved game design, though he criticized the game's lack of content.